Steve Snedeker’s Landscaping and Gardening Blog

-Blooming Trees – Where and Why To Plant Them
+Blooming Trees – Some Notes on Where and Why To Plant Them

 We plant trees for as many reasons as there are – well – trees.
 Some of them we plant to provide shade and to change the weather around our homes – which they do like few other things.
 We will often consider their foliage at the time of selection, looking for something especially appealing perhaps, say with Fall Color.